Scattering and induced false vacuum decay in the two-dimensional quantum Ising model: From elastic to inelastic scattering

 One feature that stands out is the spatial distribution of the products: they dominantly disperse in two directions.
 This is a consequence of the shape of the magnon dispersion.
 The probability amplitude for scattering into a final state is proportional to the density of its states at the given energy, given by $\vert\nabla_\veck E\vert^{-1}$ for dispersion $E$.
-The magnon dispersion, Eq.~\eqref{eq:dispersion}, produces a density of states with divergences -- known as van Hoove singularities -- at $k_x = k_y = \pm\frac{\pi}{2}$ and $k_x = -k_y = \pm\frac{\pi}{2}$.
+The magnon dispersion, Eq.~\eqref{eq:dispersion}, produces a density of states with divergences -- known as van Hove singularities -- at $k_x = k_y = \pm\frac{\pi}{2}$ and $k_x = -k_y = \pm\frac{\pi}{2}$.
 This greatly increases the probability for scattering in these directions.
 Note that this only applies if the scattering generates a pair of magnons.
 This indicates that the process at $g/J \sim 1.5$ must be two magnons $\rightarrow$ intermediate excitation $\rightarrow$ two magnons.
 The effect fades away at larger $g/J$, hinting at a different inelastic process in that regime.

 To quantify the particles produced during the scattering process, we measure correlators corresponding to approximate creation operators of composite excitations, built from products of the number operator $n_{i,j} = \frac{1}{2} \left(Z_{i,j} + \id_{i,j} \right)$ on neighboring lattice sites.
-We take the sum across all lattice sites.
-The three-spin horizontal ($h$) and kink ($k$) excitations are measured by
+We assume that the scattering products are constrained to the resonant subspace of particles with 8 domain walls, and measure the three rightmost excitations shown in Fig.~\ref{fig:excitations_and_spectrum}.